Zita of Bourbon-Parma: Hungary and exile in Madeira

 The family's first home in exile was Wartegg Castle in Rorschach, Switzerland, a property owned by the Bourbon-Parmas.
-However, the Swiss authorities, worried about the implication of the Habsburgs living near the Austrian border, compelled them to move to the western part of the country.
-The next month, therefore, found them moving to Villa Prangins, near Lake Geneva, where they resumed a quiet family life.
+However, the Swiss authorities, worried about the implications of the Habsburgs living near the Austrian border, compelled them to move to the western part of the country.
+The next month, the Habsburgs moved to Villa Prangins, near Lake Geneva, where they resumed a quiet family life.
 This abruptly ended in March 1920 when, after a period of instability in Hungary, Miklós Horthy was elected regent.
 Charles was still technically King (as Charles IV) but Horthy sent an emissary to Prangins advising him not to go to Hungary until the situation had calmed.
 After the Trianon Treaty Horthy's ambition soon grew.
 Charles became concerned and requested the help of Colonel Strutt to get him into Hungary.
 Charles twice attempted to regain control, once in March 1921 and again in October 1921.
 Both attempts failed, despite Zita's staunch support (she insisted on travelling with him on the final dramatic train journey to Budapest).

-Charles and Zita temporarily resided at Castle Tata, the home of Count Esterházy, until a suitable permanent exile could be found.
+Charles and Zita temporarily resided at Tata Castle, the home of Count Esterházy, until a suitable permanent exile could be found.
 Malta was mooted as a possibility, but was declined by Lord Curzon, and French territory was ruled out given the possibility of Zita's brothers intriguing on Charles's behalf.
 Eventually, the Portuguese island of Madeira was chosen.
 On 31 October 1921, the former Imperial couple were taken by rail from Tihany to Baja, where the Royal Navy monitor HMS Glowworm was waiting.
 They finally arrived at Funchal on 19 November.
-Their children were being looked after at Wartegg Castle in Switzerland by Charles's step-grandmother Maria Theresa, although Zita managed to see them in Zurich when her son Robert needed an operation for appendicitis.
+Their children were being looked after at Wartegg Castle in Switzerland by Charles's step-grandmother Maria Theresa, although Zita managed to see them in Zürich when her son Robert needed an operation for appendicitis.
 The children joined their parents in Madeira in February 1922.